andrewmatveychuk/powershell.sample-module/README.md

 ## Build and Test

-This project uses [InvokeBuild](https://github.com/nightroman/Invoke-Build) module to automate build tasks such as running test, performing static code analysis, assembling the module, etc.
+This project uses [InvokeBuild](https://github.com/nightroman/Invoke-Build) module to automate build tasks such as running test, performing static code analysis, building the module, etc.

 * To build the module, run: Invoke-Build
 * To see other build options: Invoke-Build ?